timquinlan/timquinlan/README.md

-- 👋 Hi, I'm @timquinlan — a Solutions Architect and technical pre-sales professional with a decade of experience across API gateways, cloud-native infrastructure, and security.
+- 👋 Hi, I'm @timquinlan — a Solutions Architect and technical GTM professional with experience across API gateways, cloud-native infrastructure, and security.
 I've worked at NGINX, Red Hat, Coder, and Wallarm, and I believe community engagement and technical transparency are how trust gets built.
 Here are some speaking and writing samples from the last few years:

     - Speaking Samples:
         - SCaLE 2025: [CDEs are Strategic Assets](https://youtu.be/6fxbaK-D6j8?si=56m1CV66Gjf1LlYL)